betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsWithBetsmart.md

 ---
 ###- Finding & formatting ratings

-Here we're using the [ratings shared by Betsmart on the Hub](https://www.betfair.com.au/hub/betsmart-ratings/).
+Here we're using the [ratings shared by BetSmart on the Hub](https://www.betfair.com.au/hub/betsmart-ratings/).
 This makes for a bit of prep work, copying the list of runners and their rating into an Excel spreadsheet.
 As a minimum you'll need a list of runner names (including the runner number followed by a full stop, i.e. 1.
 Runner Name) in one column and their rating in another in an Excel sheet.

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.